vincentpanqi/grafana/docs/sources/reference/dashboard_folders.md

 - set permissions on the whole folder.
 - set permissions on a single dashboard.

-## Dashboard Permissions (Not enabled in Grafana 5.0 alpha)
+## Dashboard Permissions

 An Access Control List (ACL) model is used for permissions on Dashboard Folders.
-An individual user can be assigned permissions on a folder or a Team.
+A user or a Team can be assigned permissions for a folder or for a single dashboard.

-The permissions that can be assigned for a folder are: View, Edit, Admin.
+The permissions that can be assigned for a folder/dashboard are: View, Edit, Admin.

 The default is that:

 - everyone has access to a folder and that their permissions depend on their user role (Viewer, Editor or Admin).
-- An Admin or Editor can remove the default access for everyone and can then assign a user or team to a Dashboard Folder.
+- An Admin can remove the default access for everyone and can then assign a user or team to a Dashboard Folder.
 - Teams make it easier to assign permissions for multiple users to multiple dashboards.

 Other Dashboard Folder rules:

 - Users with the Admin and Editor role are allowed to create new Dashboard Folders.
 - Users with the Viewer role are not allowed to create new Dashboard Folders.
-- Editors who are owners and Admins can assign permissions to users or teams for Dashboard Folders.
+- Admins can assign permissions to users or teams for Dashboard Folders.
-- Default permissions can be removed except for the Admin permissions (View, Edit).
+- Default permissions can be removed but users with the Admin role will always have access.

 ### Limiting Permissions on a Folder